 What does taking part involve?

-If you agree to take part in the study, the following assessments will be undertaken:
+The following assessments will already have been undertaken:

-At the baseline visit, your general medical history and any medications you are taking will be recorded, and we will perform a general physical examination including the nervous system.
-We will ask you to complete questionnaires relating to depression, sleep, impulsive behaviours (like gambling), bowel habit (whether you are constipated), quality of life, environment issues (e.g. whether you have worked with chemicals) and personality.
-We will do some memory test and check your sense of smell.
-A blood sample will be taken for gene testing for Parkinson’s disease and longer term storage to support scientific research looking for a marker in the blood stream of Parkinson’s disease.
+At the baseline visit, your general medical history and any medications you are taking were recorded, and we performed a general physical examination including the nervous system.
+We asked you to complete questionnaires relating to depression, sleep, impulsive behaviours (like gambling), bowel habit (whether you are constipated), quality of life, environment issues (e.g. whether you have worked with chemicals) and personality.
+We did a memory test and checked your sense of smell.
+A blood sample was taken for gene testing for Parkinson’s disease and longer term storage to support scientific research looking for a marker in the blood stream of Parkinson’s disease.

 At the second visit, 3 years later, we will update any changes e.g. in your medical history or medication, and we will ask you to repeat most of the questionnaires and we will recheck your memory.
 You will be given information on the Parkinson’s UK Tissue Bank and asked to consider making a donation to the Tissue Bank.

-Your General Practitioner will be informed of your participation in the study.
+You will also be asked whether you would like to know about results from the research which might be important to your future health, or that of your family.
+Please see the section below, ‘Can I receive the results of my tests?’ for more details about this.

+We will also look at the results of any brain scans, and take a note of any other medical diagnosis you may have, by looking at your medical records.

+After the second visit, there will not be any further visits.
+However, we will use medical information about you that we obtain from ‘record linkage’.
+This involves monitoring your health, including any medical diagnosis and treatment you may get, by accessing information which is recorded in your health records (eg. your general practitioner and hospital notes).
+This is done using a unique identifier, and does not involve using or storing your name in our research files.
+We will continue to access this information after your study visits are completed, so your participation in the study will continue on a longer term basis.Your General Practitioner will be informed of your ongoing participation in the study.

 Do I have to take part?